Spain could become the first Western nation to grant paid menstrual leave. How does Australia compare?

 "One of our male team members actually created a bloodied period pad emoji on our Slack channel, and people who are accessing menstruation leave will often throw that up in their Slack status."

-Ms Dunlop said she would like to see whichever party takes government in the 21 May election to follow Spain's lead and look at introducing national paid menstrual leave.
+Ms Dunlop said she would like to see whichever party wins government in the 21 May election to follow Spain's lead and look at introducing a national menstrual leave policy.

 "A question I get often is if employers were made to provide this leave, is there a financial disincentive to then hire women because of the cost associated?" she said.